panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 `{ [name: string]: number }` is an index signature, describing a general object with properties having `string` type as a key and `number` type as value.

-If you access a value using a key type that's not of type in the index signature, TypeScript of course throws an error:

 ## 2. Index signature syntax

 The syntax of an index signature is pretty simple and looks similar to the syntax of a property, but with one difference.
 Instead of the property name, you simply write the type of the key